TERREMEMBER/znbase/docs/content/v2.2/deploy/public-clouds/gcp/terraform.md

 The following resources are created by this module:

-- `module.terraform-gcp-yugabyte.google_compute_instance.yugabyte_node` The GCP VM instances.
+- `module.terraform-gcp-ZNbase.google_compute_instance.ZNbase_node` The GCP VM instances.

-For cluster named `test-cluster`, the instances will be named `yugabyte-test-cluster-n1`, `yugabyte-test-cluster-n2`, `yugabyte-test-cluster-n3`.
+For cluster named `test-cluster`, the instances will be named `ZNbase-test-cluster-n1`, `ZNbase-test-cluster-n2`, `ZNbase-test-cluster-n3`.

-- `module.terraform-gcp-yugabyte.google_compute_firewall.Yugabyte-Firewall` The firwall rule that allows the various clients to access the YugabyteDB cluster.
+- `module.terraform-gcp-ZNbase.google_compute_firewall.ZNbase-Firewall` The firwall rule that allows the various clients to access the ZNbaseDB cluster.

-For cluster named `test-cluster`, this firewall rule will be named `default-yugabyte-test-cluster-firewall` with the ports 7000, 9000, 9042 and 6379 open to all.
+For cluster named `test-cluster`, this firewall rule will be named `default-ZNbase-test-cluster-firewall` with the ports 7000, 9000, 9042 and 6379 open to all.

-- `module.terraform-gcp-yugabyte.google_compute_firewall.Yugabyte-Intra-Firewall` The firewall rule that allows communication internal to the cluster.
+- `module.terraform-gcp-ZNbase.google_compute_firewall.ZNbase-Intra-Firewall` The firewall rule that allows communication internal to the cluster.

-For cluster named `test-cluster`, this firewall rule will be named `default-yugabyte-test-cluster-intra-firewall` with the ports 7100, 9100 open to all other vm instances in the same network.
+For cluster named `test-cluster`, this firewall rule will be named `default-ZNbase-test-cluster-intra-firewall` with the ports 7100, 9100 open to all other vm instances in the same network.

-- `module.terraform-gcp-yugabyte.null_resource.create_yugabyte_universe` A local script that configures the newly created instances to form a new YugabyteDB universe.
+- `module.terraform-gcp-ZNbase.null_resource.create_ZNbase_universe` A local script that configures the newly created instances to form a new ZNbaseDB universe.

 ## 4. Destroy the cluster (optional)